 This new birth certificate is the one the child will use throughout their life.
 Anytime the child needs to provide official documentation, like applying for their first passport, they will use the amended birth certificate.

-Since you are asking about if you can put kids up for adoption if no one’s on the birth certificate, you most likely have concerns about privacy.
-The first thing you should know is that any trustworthy adoption agency will do everything in their power to protect your confidentiality, if that is what you want.
+Since you are asking if you can put kids up for adoption if no one’s on the birth certificate, you most likely have concerns about privacy.
+The first thing you should know is that any trustworthy adoption agency will do everything in its power to protect your confidentiality if that is what you want.
 It’s an understandable desire, and it should be respected.

 As we said, the amended birth certificate is the one an adopted child will use, which hopefully eases some concerns.
 However, depending on the state, a child may be able to request their adoption records and original birth certificate (the one with your name on it) when they turn 18.
 If this is concerning to you, you should speak to an adoption attorney or your adoption specialist about this concern.

 Finally, as something to consider, you may have heard about something called open adoption.
 If even the idea of this seems scary, that’s okay.
-It is your right to protect your privacy in any way possible.
+It is your right to protect your privacy as you see fit.
 However, most domestic infant adoptions today are at least semi-open, and this has proved to be beneficial for the birth mother, adoptive parents and child.
 It may not be at all what you have in mind for adoption, but forming an ongoing relationship could be a great thing for you.

 Open adoption allows birth mothers to receive updates, like letters and photos, from the adoptive parents and child.
 They can see how the child is growing and enjoying life.
 Every open adoption is unique, so the amount of communication and level of openness is always up to the birth mother.
 In fact, you can have a semi-open adoption that still protects your confidentiality.

-An open adoption situation could potentially lessen concerns you have about having to put your name on the birth certificate.
+An open adoption situation could potentially lessen the concerns you have about having to put your name on the birth certificate.
 Either way, remember that it is your right to express your desires and concerns clearly to your adoption attorney and adoption specialist.
 They will do everything possible to meet your needs and protect your privacy.
 To get the answers and guidance you need, contact an adoption professional today